joeyjojo/blog-site/content/blog/2019-06-12_the_uncomfortable_world_of_constan_discovery/index.md

 ### Delivery Teams

-The first step on your journey is probably to move a certain population of your users from role based teams to a form of cross functional team.
+The first step on your journey is probably to move a certain population of your users from role based teams to a form of [cross functional team](https://en.wikipedia.org/wiki/Cross-functional_team).
 What I would describe as a Delivery team.
-The first roles on this journey are often Delivery, Dev and Test followed by BAs, Product then UX.
-Which means you have a team who can effectively execute a solution.
+The first roles on this journey are often Delivery, Dev and Test.
+BAs often come next, and perhaps, a type of Product role.
+Operations may or may not to some degree integrate.
+Often some roles end up shared across multiple teams, ie UX, Architecture, Subject Matter Experts.
+This means you have a team who can effectively execute a solution.

 ![Delivery teams can effectively work in the ‘execute solution’ phase](./1_X1G0Z3eI9TWdul3kP5R77Q.png)